 Master of Education with a Focus on TESOL

-Our Acadia University Master of Education in Curriculum Studies with a Focus on Teaching English to Speakers of Other Languages (TESOL) program will provide you with opportunities to learn and share experiences with colleagues in courses that offer both theoretical grounding and practical application.
-Through this program, you will develop as a leader in English language instruction.
+Acadia University is currently accepting expressions of interest for our new Master of Education in Curriculum Studies with a Focus on Teaching English to Speakers of Other Languages (TESOL) program.
+This program is being designed to provide you with opportunities to learn and share experiences with colleagues in courses that offer both theoretical grounding and practical application.
+Through this program, you will develop as a leader in the area of diverse learners and English language instruction.

-Successful completion of the program, as well as a 20-hour practicum, qualifies students to apply for TESL Canada Professional Certification Standard One.
+Successful completion of the program, as well as a 20-hour practicum, would also qualify students to apply for TESL Canada Professional Certification Standard One.

 Graduates of this program may be eligible to subsequently apply for TESL Canada Professional Certification Standard Three contingent on: